hansbuehler/cdxbasics/README.md

 ### I/O
 #### Reading

-To read the data contained in a file 'file.pck' in our subdirectory with extension 'pck' use either of the following
+To read the data contained in a file 'file' in our subdirectory with the extension used for the sub directory, use either of the following

     data = subdir.read("file")                 # returns the default if file is not found data = subdir.read("file", default=None)   # returns the default if file is not found

-This function will return `None` or the default if 'file' does not exist.
+This function will return `None` or the default if 'file' does not exist with the respective extension.
 You can make it throw an error by calling `subdir.read("file", throwOnError=True)` instead.

 You may specify a different extension:

     data = subdir.read("file", ext="bin")

-Specify a different extension and a different format.
-Specifying a different format for `read` does not change the extension automatically, hence you may want to set this explicitly at the same time:
+Specifying a different format for `read` does *not* change the extension automatically, hence you may want to set this explicitly at the same time:

     data = subdir.read("file", ext="json", fmt=Subdir.JSON_PLAIN )